rajeshv23/twydev.github.io/_posts/2020-06-27-clean-architecture.md

 > Structured programming imposes discipline on direct transfer of control

-A good example to see this paradigm in action is through game, Human Resource Machine.
+A good example to see this paradigm in action is through the game, Human Resource Machine.

 {% include figure image_path="/assets/images/screenshots/human-resource-machine.png" alt="" caption="Human Resource Machine.
 Official Screenshot from Steam" %}